G. Schirmer, Inc.: History

 In 1861, the G. Schirmer company was founded in the United States by German-born Gustav Schirmer Sr. (1829–1893), the son of a German immigrant.

-In 1866, his son, Rudolph Schirmer, became president of the corporation.

-In 1891, the company established its own engraving and printing plant.
+In 1854, Gustav Schirmer became a manager of the New York publisher Kerksieg & Breusing.
+(Note: Kersieg & Breusing had been in business for six years at this point, with the business having been founded in 1848.)
+Seven years later, in 1861, he and his colleague Bernard Beer operated the company, and the company became Beer and Schirmer.
+In 1866, Beer sold his interest in the company to Schirmer, and the company became G. Schirmer.
+In that same year, Gustave Schirmer's son Rudolph Schirmer, became president of the corporation.
+In 1891, the company established its own engraving and printing plant, which allowed for the facilitation of a rapid growth in the music catalogues.
 The next year, in 1892, it inaugurated the Schirmer's Library of Musical Classics.
+The yellow bound books, focusing on American music, began under the editorial direction of Hermann Grafton.

 In 1915, Rudolph Schirmer, together with musicologist Oscar Sonneck, founded The Musical Quarterly, the oldest academic journal on music in the U.S. Sonneck would edit the journal until his death in 1928.
+(Note: The 1919 edition of The Music Quarterly described Schirmer as the founder.
+However, the 1929 edition of the same journal described Sonneck as the founder.)

-From 1949 to 1965, Rudolph Schirmer Jr., the grandson of Gustav Schirmer, Sr., served as vice-president of the company.
+After Schirmer's death in 1919, his widow, Ann Swinburne Munroe, became a director of the company until 1968.
+From 1949 to 1965, Rudolph Schirmer Jr., the son of Rudolph Schirmer and grandson of Gustav Schirmer, Sr., served as vice-president of the company.

-In 1964, Schirmer acquired Associated Music Publishers (BMI), which had built up an important catalog of American composers, including Elliott Carter, Henry Cowell, Roy Harris, Charles Ives, Walter Piston, and William Schuman, adding to a Schirmer's ASCAP roster that had already included Samuel Barber, Leonard Bernstein, Morton Gould, Gian Carlo Menotti, and Virgil Thomson, as well as composers from the earlier part of the century such as Charles Tomlinson Griffes, Charles Martin Loeffler, Geni Sadero, John Alden Carpenter, and Percy Grainger.
+In 1964, Schirmer acquired Associated Music Publishers (AMP), which had built up an important catalog of composers, including Elliott Carter, Henry Cowell, Roy Harris, Charles Ives, Walter Piston, and William Schuman, adding to a Schirmer's ASCAP roster that had already included Samuel Barber, Leonard Bernstein, Morton Gould, Gian Carlo Menotti, and Virgil Thomson, as well as composers from the earlier part of the century such as Charles Tomlinson Griffes, Charles Martin Loeffler, Mary Plumstead, Marie Pooler, Frances Marion Ralston, Geni Sadero, John Alden Carpenter, and Percy Grainger.

 From 1965 to 1979, Rudolph Schirmer moved up from vice-president to serve as chairman of the board.

 In 1968, major book publisher Macmillan purchased the company, which had been owned by the Schirmer family for over 100 years.